-The collection comprises over 200 Japanese books dating from the 16th to the 19th century, including wood-blocks, colour printing, manuscripts, drawings and photographs.
+The Japanese Collection contains over 200 Japanese books dating from the 16th to the 19th century, including wood-blocks, colour printing, manuscripts, drawings and photographs.
 A number of these were acquired in Japan by notable early Japanologists, including Isaac Titsingh (1745-1812).

 The Library holds rare printed books and several collections of papers which record the colonial, trading and missionary activities of Europeans in East Asia.

 The Chinese and Japanese Collections hold important printed books and manuscripts relating to European interactions with China and Japan, including autograph manuscripts by Jesuit missionaries and early Sinologists.
 There are a number of Christian texts printed in Chinese by Jesuit and Protestant missionaries from the early 18thcentury onwards.

 The Voyages and Travels Collection features important atlases and first editions of the published accounts of travellers and explorers, while the Booker and Mills Map Collections contain notable examples of French and Dutch maps of Asia and the Far East.